PreXident/Replayer/README.txt

 #Sources#
 #########

 If anyone is interested or paranoid enough, sources are freely available.
 However they are no masterpiece I am afraid ;-) It's a netbeans free form project, so you just need to adjust properties in build.xml if JAVA_HOME is not set and then use ant.
-Gradle build script is available too.
+Gradle build script is available too (Unfortunately task dist is not yet perfect).
 Check the repository PreXident/Replayer at Bitbucket.

 ##############